 The recruiter will call you as soon as there is news to share, typically only after an offer is accepted by another candidate or one is coming your way.

 Until then, everything is still up in the air and anything can happen.
 Recruiters don’t like to spend time hypothesizing what might happen.
 They wait until something concrete does happen.

 With this in mind, asking the external recruiter where you rank relative to the other candidates is also not recommended.
 If the recruiter did a good job presenting only the best, then it would be hard to answer your question.
 Plus, there could be candidates in the mix that the recruiter does not know about.

-Stay focused on the positives and be prepared for any outcome.
+Stay focused on the positives, and be prepared for any outcome.
 If you have done your best to have a great interview and you truly are the ideal candidate for the job, the phone will ring.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
-He is a unique recruiter, a Six Sigma Blackbelt, and a founding member of the Dallas chapter of the Peter Drucker Society.
-Learn more about him through his company site AListSolutions.com and his personal blog.
-And follow Jeff on Twitter.com/JLipschultz.
+Learn more about him through his company site alistsolutions.com.
+Follow Jeff on LinkedIn and on Twitter (@JLipschultz).